What is the Sport and Community Volunteering project all about?

 - Working hours: Monday – Friday, 07:45 – 16:00

-- Project availability: Year-round from April 19th, 2021.
+- Project availability: Year-round.
 During school holidays, activities may differ from the usual schedule but rest assured your time with us will still be rewarding and the work will be equally engaging.

 - Arrival day: Monday

 - Accommodation: Shared room in single sex dorms in a backpackers lodge with a large garden, swimming pool and dining area

 - Food: 3 meals per day – Breakfast, Lunch and Dinner (apart from weekends)